ipld/ipld/selectors/selectors.md

 type SelectArrayAll Null

 # Selects a specific item from an array
-type ArrayPosition Int
+type SelectArrayPosition Int

 # Selects a slice of items out of an array
-type ArraySlice struct {
+type SelectArraySlice struct {
   start optional Int
   end optional Int
 }